mattybwoy/FX_Converter/readme.md

 ## FX Currency Converter

 ## Objective
-Creating a foreign exchange currency converter with API
+Creating a foreign exchange currency converter that connects to an API

 ## Progress
+ - Currency converter showing correct rates when input

 ## Improvements
+ - Testing
+ Date representated by API

 ## Installation

-1. npm install
+1. `npm install`
-2. node index
+2. To run `node app` in terminal
+3. Navigate to localhost3000

 ## Collaborators
 mattybwoy